hariniv22/Covid_19_Data_Analysis/README.md

 ### Description of preliminary data processing

-The clean up of the data and the ETL
+Our preliminary data processing included the clean up of the data in jupyter notebook and ETL.
+We then exported the code into csv file and then ran it through Postgress and SQL.
+We then loaded the data into AWS using RDS and S3 buckets.

 ### Description of preliminary feature engineering and preliminary feature selection, including decision making process

-Future selection is about why we are picking these columns and what our x v daily vaccinations x values and y values
-Decision making comes with our analysis and the graphs we create
+Our y variable is total number of vaccinations and our x values are going to be new deaths and new cases.
+We decided on these variables because it would be intteresting to see how the number of deaths and number of new cases impact our.
+One of the challenges that we are facing with preliminary feature engineering is that we are restricted to three features/variables such as

 ### How data was split into training and testing sets

-Training 75 percent of the data set and testing
+Our data was split into 75 percent of the data set and then we are testing the rest of the data.
-We first had our y variable which is the number of people vaccinated by the end of the year 2021.
-Our x variable are total vaccinations, total vaccinations per the hundred, and people vaccinated per hundred.
+We faced challenges such as having a restricted number of rows in our dataset, which made the pool of data to train and test small.
+Another challenge that we are faced is that because some third world countries may not be up to date with their coid vaccination data, we have a lot of 0s as our output which skews our data.

 ### Explanation of model choice, including limitation and benefits